BubblySeeker/MineSweeper/README.md

 # MineSweeper

-Finally Leanred how to play MineSweeper.
+Finally learned how to play MineSweeper.